 Sure some specialist food shops stock pumpkin butter jars, but they could be quite pricey.
 That’s is why I thought, why not try to make pumpkin butter at home?
 I mean how difficult could it be?

-I’ve decided to make this recipe using raw (fresh) pumpkin, as many recipes I’ve seen used canned pumpkin, which again it’s not something you are likely to have at home.
+I’ve decided to make this easy recipe for pumpkin butter using raw (fresh) pumpkin, as many recipes I’ve seen used canned pumpkin, which again it’s not something you are likely to have at home.

-This homemade pumpkin butter recipe consist of two parts.
-In the first one we prepare our pumpkin puree and in the second one we make the actual pumpkin butter.
+This homemade pumpkin butter recipe (made from scratch) consists of two parts.
+In the first one, we prepare our pumpkin puree and in the second one, we make the actual pumpkin butter.
 You’ll also end up with quite a lot of pumpkin seeds, but you can turn them into these delicious roasted pumpkin seeds with cinnamon and sugar.

 If you are lucky enough to have pumpkin puree at home already or your own homemade canned pumpkin, you can skip the first step and carry on with the recipe.